-- 12.6 Normally, following unsuccessful reassessment of a unit, the Programme Board may permit a student to carry up to 20 credits into the next level of study (or to repeat the failed unit as per section 12.78 before progressing to the next level of study).
-Exceptionally, students with mitigation may be allowed to carry up to 40 credits.
-The following will apply to all credit carried over into the next stage: - The unit mark for the credit carried over will normally not exceed 40%; - Where credit that has been carried in to the next stage is failed, the student will normally be allowed one further reassessment opportunity enabling four attempts in total. - Credit that has been carried in to the next stage must be successfully completed in order to progress to the next level, e.g. a failed level 4 credit cannot be carried into level 6. - 12.7 Where a student exceeds the entitlement for carrying credit as detailed above, the Board will act in accordance with 12.9 thereafter.
+- 12.6 Normally, following unsuccessful reassessment of a unit, the Programme Board will permit a student to carry up to 20 credits into the next level of study (or to repeat the failed unit as per section 12.78 before progressing to the next level of study).
+Students with exceptional circumstances accepted prior to a programme board may be allowed to carry up to 40 credits.
+The following will apply to all credit carried over into the next stage: - The unit mark for the credit carried over will normally not exceed 40%; - Where credit that has been carried in to the next stage is failed, the student will normally be allowed one further reassessment opportunity enabling four attempts in total. - Credit that has been carried in to the next stage must be successfully completed in order to progress to the next level, e.g. a failed level 4 credit cannot be carried into a placement or level 6. - 12.7 Carrying credit is not an exceptional decision and is normally applied to all students who are eligible.
+Where a student exceeds the entitlement for carrying credit as detailed above, the Board will act in accordance with 12.9 thereafter.